Endometriosis During Pregnancy

 How will my endometriosis affect my baby?

 It shouldn’t.
-At least one research study suggests that endometriosis increases the risk of preterm birth, but most women with endometriosis have healthy pregnancies and healthy babies (see next page for treatments).
+At least one research study suggests that endometriosis increases the risk of preterm birth, but most women with endometriosis have healthy pregnancies and healthy babies.

 What’s the best way to treat endometriosis during pregnancy?